Canals and the River Thames by Edith Ditmas

 Jim Eade took over as lock keeper from Henry Moffatt in 1926.
 The photograph (right) shows Jim with Eric his young son.
 When Eric grew up he became lock keeper at Day's Lock near Dorchester on Thames.
 Jim Eade taught Henry Moffatt's son Victor to swim at the same time as he taught Eric.
 Jim Eade saved two fishermen from drowning in December 1935.

-Alan and Tina Hastings, (right) who kept the lock from 1972 until 2002.
+Alan and Tina Hastings (right) who kept the lock from 1978 until 2002.
 Alan's entire working life was on the River Thames.
-Just like his father and his grandfather, Alan did his apprenticeship to become a Waterman on the tideway when it was still bustling with commercial activity.
-His career took him from lighterman to tug skipper and later he did a spell as passenger boat skipper in the Richmond area.
+Just like his father and grandfather, Alan did his apprenticeship to become a Waterman on the tideway when it was still bustling with commercial activity.

 Left: Playing on the frozen River Thames at Benson Right: Benson Sea Scouts, started by Canon Palmer